h34tnet/enrico/README.md

 * `res op`: exits the program, returning the value of op
 * `label label_name`: defines a label which can be used as the target of program flow operations

+### IO

+* `print op`: prints the value converted to an unicode char to the writer provided to the VM
+* `read op`: reads a char from the reader provided to the VM

 # Example programs

 ## Fibonacci